It's Okay to Not Be Okay

-It's Okay to Not Be Okay (Korean: 사이코지만 괜찮아) is a 2020 South Korean television series written by Jo Yong and directed by Park Shin-woo.
-It stars Kim Soo-hyun, Seo Yea-ji, Oh Jung-se and Park Gyu-young.
-The series follows Ko Moon-young, an antisocial children's book writer who moves to her hometown to pursue her love interest Moon Gang-tae, a psych ward caretaker, who has been dedicating his life to taking care of his autistic older brother Moon Sang-tae.
+It's Okay to Not Be Okay (Korean: 사이코지만 괜찮아) is a 2020 South Korean romantic comedy drama television series written by Jo Yong, directed by Park Shin-woo, and starring Kim Soo-hyun, Seo Yea-ji, and Oh Jung-se.
+The series follows Ko Moon-young, an antisocial children's book writer who moves to her hometown to pursue her love interest Moon Gang-tae, a psych ward caretaker, who has dedicated his life to taking care of his autistic older brother Moon Sang-tae.
+It aired on tvN from June 20 to August 9, 2020, every Saturday and Sunday at 21:00 (KST).
+It is also available for streaming on Netflix in selected regions.

-The series broadcast for 16 episodes on tvN and Netflix from June 20, 2020, to August 9, 2020.
-According to Nielsen Korea, it recorded an average nationwide TV viewership rating of 5.4%.
+According to Nielsen Korea, the series recorded an average nationwide TV viewership rating of 5.4%.
 It was the most popular show of 2020 in the romance genre on Netflix in South Korea.
 Critical response were primarily positive; some commentators criticized the writing in the latter half of the series but praised the acting by the cast.

 The New York Times named It's Okay to Not Be Okay one of "The Best International Shows of 2020".
-At the 57th Baeksang Arts Awards, it received eight nominations with two wins (Best Supporting Actor – Television and Technical Award for costume design).
+At the 57th Baeksang Arts Awards, it received eight nominations with two wins (Best Supporting Actor – Television and Best Technical Achievement – Television for costume design).
 It received a nomination at the 49th International Emmy Awards in the Best TV Movie or Miniseries categories.

 Plot

-Moon Gang-tae lives with his older brother Moon Sang-tae who is autistic.
+Moon Gang-tae lives with his older brother Moon Sang-tae, who has autism.
 They frequently move from town to town ever since Sang-tae witnessed their mother's murder.
 Gang-Tae works as a caregiver in a psychiatric ward at every place they settle in.
 While working in a hospital, he meets a famous children's book writer, Ko Moon-young, who is rumored to have antisocial personality disorder.

 Circumstances lead Gang-tae to work at the OK Psychiatric Hospital in the fictional Seongjin City, the same city where they all lived when they were young.
 Meanwhile, Moon-young forms a romantic obsession for Gang-tae after finding out that their pasts overlap.
 She follows him to Seongjin, where the trio (including Sang-tae) slowly begins to heal each other's emotional wounds.
-They unravel many secrets, seek comfort from each other and move forward in their lives.
+They discover many secrets, seek comfort from each other. and move forward with their lives.